luisoos/logger/README.md

 # IP Data to Discord Webhook

-With this simple JavaScript program you can log the IP of someone visiting your website.
+With this JavaScript program you can log the IP of someone visiting your website and send IP information to your Discord Webhook.

 # 👀 Preview